rajeshkawali/Microservices-Spring-Boot-Travel-App/README.md

 # Microservices-Spring-Boot-Travel-App
 Travel agent application to book flight and hotel for tourist.
-Implemented using spring boot microservices.
+Implemented spring boot microservices using eureka server, client and Feign.